CS5262 Multimedia Networking and Systems, Spring 2023

 - Location: Delta 102

 This course covers two types of topics.
-First, we will review the key concepts of the broad area of multimedia and networks, which will prepare the students to get ready for more advanced topics.
-Second, we will study the cutting-edge multimedia networking systems, such as 6 Degree-of-Freedom (6DoF) video streaming to Head-Mounted Displays (HMDs), cloud-based Extended Reality (XR) gaming, decentralized social media, and P4 based media-aware network elements.
-The goal of the course is to have each student finish a term project by the end of the semester.
+First, we will review the key concepts of the broad area of multimedia systems and computer networks, which will prepare the students to get ready for more advanced topics.
+Second, we will study cutting-edge multimedia networking systems, such as: (i) Multi-site Parallel Downloading (MPD) of Video-on-Demand (VoD), (ii) cloud Virtual-Reality (VR) game streaming, and (iii) Human Activity Recognition (HAR) using multi-modal sensors.
+The goal of the course is to have each student get ready to conduct research in multimedia networking.

 This course covers the latest research in the areas of networking and multimedia systems.
-Despite the basic concepts of multimedia networking will be reviewed, the course is a graduate-level course and requires each student to work on an intensive term project.
-Students are expected to regularly present their project progress and turn in publishable technical reports at the end of the semester, in order to pass the course.
+Despite the basic concepts will be reviewed, the course is a graduate-level course.
+The course requires students to work on intensive term projects, which last throughout the whole semester (instead of 2 weeks before the semester ends).
+Students are expected to actively participate in code tracing activities, present their term project progress, and regularly turn in progress reports.
+At the end of the semester, each student (or team) should have a publishable technical report in order to pass the course.